 By the 2010-2014 parliamentary period, Jobbik also became a major political party.
 According to Bíró-Nagy and Boros (2016), Jobbik started out as a radical party that firstly consolidated its strength in Eastern Hungary, but later was able to gain support in the country's Western part as well.
-Hyttinen - Nare (2017) say that Jobbik presented itself as the most competent to deal with the 'Roma issue' and therefore gained issue-ownership over the matter, but it was not the only topic that ensured their success, it was rather a mixture of the anti-Roma and related law and order rhetoric, antiglobalization rhetoric, antiestablishment rhetoric and the economic crisis that hit Hungary seriously in 2008.
+Hyttinen - Nare (2017) say that Jobbik presented itself as the most competent to deal with the 'Roma issue' and therefore gained issue-ownership over the matter, but it was not the only topic that ensured their success, it was rather a mixture of the anti-Roma issue and related law and order rhetoric, antiglobalization rhetoric, antiestablishment rhetoric and the economic crisis that hit Hungary seriously in 2008.
 Kyriazi (2016) describes Jobbik's ideological core as a combination of nativism, authoritarianism and populism, a party which mobilises its constituencies on the grounds of culture and identity and which is characterized by xenophobia and a belief in strict social order.

 By 2014, Jobbik was the second strongest party in opinion polls after Fidesz, making it the governing party's main contender.
 From 2013, Jobbik started to depart from its radical roots, especially in their communication.
 They labeled themselves as a party of the 21st century, denouncing Fidesz and the Hungarian Socialist Party (MSZP) in the process, and in general they took a more positive turn in their communication compared to 2009-2010.
-The authors write that in order to build a people's party, extremely anti-Semitic and anti-Roma statements have disappeared from the party's communication and "Jobbik's leading politicians [...] were now warned by the party's chairman that those who were hoping that Jobbik would make any distinctions between people based on their race, religion or any other basis would have to look for another party" (Bíró-Nagy - Boros, 2016, p.
-249).
+The authors write that in order to build a people's party, extremely anti-Semitic and anti-Roma statements have disappeared from the party's communication and the party chairman made it clear to Jobbik's politicians that public displays of racism will no longer be tolerated in the party.
+(Bíró-Nagy - Boros, 2016).

 According to Wilkin (2018), Fidesz and Jobbik are often viewed as different parties with overlapping ideologies.
 While anti-EU rhetoric is powerful at both parties, they are not committed to leave the EU and neither are hostile towards Russia.
 On the other hand, Jobbik drove the political culture towards the far-right by normalizing "prejudices aimed at Jews, globalization, the gay community, the EU, Roma, and migrants" (Wilkin, 2018, p.
 25).
-Wilkin also adds that Fidesz was trying to keep their hegemony on the illiberal right through the adoption of several policies advocated by Jobbik, for example: "lowering taxes, nationalizing utility companies, reducing the pensions of former Communist Party cadres, to introduce public works instead of welfare, and to recognize the right of citizenship to Hungarians living in neighboring countries" (Wilkin, 2018, p.
+Wilkin also adds that Fidesz was trying to keep their hegemony on the illiberal right through the adoption of several policies advocated by Jobbik.
+(Wilkin, 2018, p.
 26)

 Enyedi (2016) argues that the rise of Jobbik, a radical right party, illustrates the magnitude of dissatisfaction with Hungarian politics before 2010 through the fact that there was room for a party like Jobbik next to Fidesz.
-He also claims that the two parties shared several ideological positions and that "their populist posture was most clear in the professed defense of ordinary Hungarians against multinational corporations, international agencies, and foreign powers."
+He also claims that the two parties shared several ideological positions and that "their populist posture was most clear in the professed defense of ordinary

+Hungarians against multinational corporations, international agencies, and foreign powers."
 (Enyedi, 2016, p.
 215)